vijaybirru/documentation/_build/html/_sources/images_roles/registering_images.rst.txt

    Item,Details
-   OS Family and Version,**Mandatory** Select the appropriate operating system family and Version Size,Enter the size in GB if known or leave blank Scalr Agent Installed,Unset this if importing a non-scalarizer image Shared,Unset this if you DO NOT want to share this image with lower scopes
+   OS Family and Version,**Mandatory** Select the appropriate operating system family and Version Size,Enter the size in GB if known or leave blank Scalr Agent Installed,Unset this if importing a non-scalarizr image Shared,Unset this if you DO NOT want to share this image with lower scopes

 Azure Images